KoushikMehta31/Enquiry-Management-System/README.md

 - **View Enquiries**: Displays a list of all submitted enquiries.
 - **Update Enquiries**: Admins can edit existing enquiries.
 - **Delete Enquiries**: Admins can remove enquiries from the database.
-- **User Feedback**: Real-time notifications for success or failure.

 ---